 He noticed a car in front of the home that matched one whose registered owner had warrants out for her arrest and circled around the block, pulling up behind the car and calling Sgt.
 Shawn Finnegan for backup.

-When Finnegan arrived, Shaw approached the car and saw a man quickly head from it into the home, along with two women and a man inside the car.
+When Finnegan arrived, Morrison approached the car and saw a man quickly head from it into the home, along with two women and a man inside the car.

 While speaking to a woman in the car, he said he saw a man in the back seat later identified as Shaw quickly reach for the door handle and then noticed the butt of a gun sticking out of the man's pocket.